 - LOD – Family can have level of detail ranging from LOD 100 to LOD 500 depending on the use case of it.

-- Data Accuracy – Since BOM (Bill of material), prefabrication sets, ordering lists, takeoffs & submittals depend on the accuracy of information so a key consideration while designing a family.
+- Data Accuracy – Since BOM (Bill of material), BOQ (Bill of Quantity), prefabrication sets, ordering lists, takeoffs & submittals depend on the accuracy of the information, they are key considerations while designing a family.

 - Software Type and Version – The compatibility depends on the software type & version used for the entire design project like Revit 2018 or 2019 or 2020.